Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 1. Use the right scribe cover letter formatting and layout

-- When outlining your cover letter, aim at three paragraphs.
+- When outlining your cover letter, aim to write three paragraphs.

 - Line spacing: 1.15.

-- Cover letter font: professional font (Georgia, Calibri, Cambria, Verdana).
+- Cover letter font: choose a professional and easy to read font such as Georgia, Calibri, Cambria, or Verdana.

 Read more: Cover Letter Layout